cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-05-08-evaluation-metrics-for-ml-based-financial-fraud-detection-models.md

 And finally: metrics on static test sets aren't enough.

 Perform [backtesting](https://en.wikipedia.org/wiki/Backtesting) (simulate past performance) and [sandbox testing](https://en.wikipedia.org/wiki/Sandbox_(computer_security)) (simulate deployment).

-Observe how fraud patterns change.
-Do attackers evolve?
+Observe how fraud patterns change: Do attackers evolve?
 Do false positives creep up?

-Even better: run an [A/B test](https://en.wikipedia.org/wiki/A/B_testing).
+Or even better: run [A/B tests](https://en.wikipedia.org/wiki/A/B_testing).

 Put the new model in production in [shadow mode](https://en.wikipedia.org/wiki/Shadowing_(computing)) and compare it to the previous version, on real dollars and real users.